banco-alimentar/alimentestaideia.pt/README.md

 The process is straight-forward.

  - Read [the open issues](https://github.com/banco-alimentar/alimentestaideia.pt/issues) or submit a new one.
 Most important issues are labeled [very.high.priority](https://github.com/banco-alimentar/alimentestaideia.pt/issues?q=is%3Aissue+is%3Aopen+label%3Avery.high.priority) and [high.priority](https://github.com/banco-alimentar/alimentestaideia.pt/issues?q=is%3Aissue+is%3Aopen+label%3AHigh.Priority).
+ - Once you pick an issue, please assign it to yourself.
  - Create a branch for your input. use your username "/" issue that you are solving. eg: `tiagonmas/112`.
  - Write the code for your issue.
  - Ensure tests work.